 Paal pongal (milk pongal) is usually made on the day of Pongal festival.
 It is the most basic pongal that is also called as Vellai Pongal as it is completely cooked in milk till mushy.

 Newly harvested rice is used to make this pongal in big Vengala Paanai (bronze pot).
 Paal pongal is always left to boil over from the pot as it is considered auspicious and symbolises prosperity.
+After worshipping Sun God with the cooked Paal pongal it is then served to cows which is considered to be the holiest animal in Hindu religion and mythology.
+Though we use farm machinery now-a-days, earlier bullocks were used for farming and is considered as a farmer’s best friend because it is impossible to practice agriculture without them in those days.

-In our home the cooked pongal is spread into a circle on a plantain leaf which is used to line a bronze plate and 5 indents are made on that spread.
+In our home the cooked paal pongal is spread into a circle on a plantain leaf which is used to line a bronze plate and 5 indents are made on that spread.
+Each indent is filled with jaggery, ghee, banana roundels, curd and milk which is considered as pure and auspicious.

 Our Favorite Video:

 It is served for breakfast along with pongal kuzhambu or pudhina thogayal for the kids and elders eat the same with poondu thogayal.
+It is considered inauspicious to waste the paal pongal and any left overs are served to the cows.

 Normally paal pongal is cooked entirely in milk, but you can also use combination of water - 100 ml and milk - 150 ml for the below recipe.
 Buy rice that is specifically sold for pongal.

-Paal Pongal Recipe Card:
+Paal Pongal Recipe details below:

 Ingredients